-- Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF): As a Presidential Appointee, the Director of ATF is not subject to furlough.
-Excepted employees include: all agents in ATF's field divisions, who conduct the full range of criminal investigations in the firearms, arson, explosives, alcohol and tobacco program areas; Industry Operations Investigators who conduct compliance inspections of Federal firearms and Federal explosives licensees (including those mandated under the Safe Explosives Act), as well as application inspections; and other personnel who collect, review and analyze intelligence data in support of criminal investigations.
-Headquarters support will be maintained only to the extent necessary to support excepted operations. - Bureau of Prisons (BOP): All staff at the Federal prisons, including Public Health Service Officers necessary to provide medical care of inmates, are considered excepted since they have direct daily inmate custody responsibilities.
-Employees are also needed to continue inmate custody responsibilities over some 34,317 inmates in contract facilities and process all new designations to federal prisons from the Courts.
+• Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF): As a Presidential Appointee, the Director of ATF is not subject to furlough.
+Excepted employees include:

+all agents in ATF's field divisions, who conduct the full range of criminal investigations in the firearms, arson, explosives, alcohol and tobacco program areas; Industry Operations Investigators who conduct compliance inspections of Federal firearms and Federal explosives licensees (including those mandated under the Safe Explosives Act), as well as application inspections; and other personnel who collect, review and analyze intelligence data in support of criminal investigations.
+Headquarters support will be maintained only to the extent necessary to support excepted operations.

+- Bureau of Prisons (BOP): All staff at the Federal prisons, including Public Health Service Officers necessary to provide medical care of inmates, are considered excepted since they have direct daily inmate custody responsibilities.
+Employees are also needed to continue inmate custody responsibilities for over 28,800 inmates in contract facilities and process all new designations to federal prisons from the Courts.
 Regional and headquarters support will be maintained only to the extent necessary to support excepted operations.
-BOP's Buildings and Facilities, Prison Industries and Commissary accounts have multi-year authority and should have adequate carry over funding to meet expenses during a lapse in appropriations.

-• Grant Programs (Office of Justice Programs, Office of Community Oriented Policing Services, Office on Violence Against Women): As Presidential Appointees, the OVW Director and the Assistant Attorney General for OJP are not subject to furlough.
+BOP's Buildings and Facilities, Prison Industries and Commissary accounts have multi-year authority and should have adequate carry-over funding to meet expenses during a lapse in appropriations. - Grant Programs (Office of Justice Programs, Office of Community Oriented Policing Services, Office on Violence Against Women): As Presidential Appointees, the OVW Director and the Assistant Attorney General for OJP are not subject to furlough.
 The grants awarded by the Department are funded from no-year appropriations, as are the employees who administer those grants.
-As a result, these activities may continue during a lapse as long as sufficient S&E carryover funds remain, and based upon input from Department leadership regarding mission requirements.
-However, for the sake of the FY 2019 contingency exercise and consistent with prior plans, OJP is reflecting the level of personnel who would be needed if they had to reduce the personnel to only those most critical during a shutdown, which is approximately 41 (or 6%).
-OVW and COPS anticipate sufficient carryover funding to support their full complement of employees on-board for some time during a lapse in appropriations, and display an excepted rate of 100% for planning purposes.
+As a result, these activities may continue during a lapse as long as sufficient S&E carryover funds remain and based upon input from Department leadership regarding mission requirements.
+However, for the sake of the FY 2021 contingency exercise, the grant programs are reflecting the level of personnel who would be needed if they had to reduce the personnel to only those most critical during a shutdown.
+For OJP this level of personnel is approximately 41 (or 7% of the total 615 current on-board staff); for OVW this level is approximately 13 (or 21% of the total 62 current on-board staff); and for COPS this level is approximately 9 (or 13% of the total 72 current on-board staff).

-Table 2: FY 2019 Department of Justice Contingency Plan On-Board vs. Excepted Employees
+Table 2: FY 2022 Department of Justice Contingency Plan On-Board vs. Excepted Employees